J-Min: 2007–2009: Debut

 J-Min made her debut in Japan with her first extended play, Korogaru Ringo, on September 12, 2007.

 On January 16, 2008, J-Min's second Japanese extended play, Dream On... was released.
-Following the release of her second extended play, her cover album title "The Singer" was released on November 19, which consists of cover songs from several Japanese songs previously released.
+The release of her cover album The Singer followed on November 19, consisting of cover songs from several Japanese songs previously released.

-J-Min released a digital single titled Change/One on May 27, 2009.
-It was used as the opening and ending theme for the TV anime adaptation of Hanasakeru Seishounen.

-J-Min later was announced to perform as opening act in TVXQ Live Tour The Secret Code on May 30 and 31 at Fukuoka's Marine Messe.
+J-Min released the single Change/One on May 27, 2009; it was used as the opening and ending theme for the TV anime adaptation of Hanasakeru Seishounen.
+It was later announced that J-Min was to perform as the opening act in TVXQ's Live Tour The Secret Code on May 30–31 at Fukuoka's Marine Messe.